csongorpilinszkinagy/RLight/README.md

 ## Tasks

+- Create container for webcam capturing
 - Gather small resolution images using a webcam
 - Determine ideal reward amounts for elecrticity usage and user intervention
+- Create container for TensorFlow
 - Build an image stream processing neural network (possibly convolutional and LSTM layers)
+- Create container for RL
-- Build a reinforcement learning agent
+- Build a RL agent
 - Connect together the subsystems
+- Create Docker compose for the system
 - Install smart light in room
 - Control smart light with Phillips Hue Python API
 - Train network